turgu1/ESP-IDF-InkPlate/examples/Native_IDF/Hello_World/README.md

 The program will only display a message "Hello World" in the center of the screen and then exit the program.
 It includes freertos, idf and inkplate headers and can stand as a simple test whether your esp-idf installation is working correctly.

-**The example was tested only with ESP-IDF version 4.4.1.** However, as the library and example itself are made as universal as they could, past and future versions should work as well.
+**The example was tested only with ESP-IDF version 4.4.1.** However, as the library and example itself were made as universal as they could, past and future versions should work as well.
 If not, please open a new [issue](https://github.com/turgu1/ESP-IDF-InkPlate/issues) and let us know.

 ## Configuration